Introduction to Curriculum:

-Introduction to Curriculum - It's Development and Definitions
+It's Development and General Classification of Different Definitions

-Curriculum guides are a result of curriculum planning, development, and engineering.
-Then are they the curriculum?
-What is a good definition of curriculum?
-Curriculum is probably has a greater variety of definitions than any other word used in education.
+Curriculum probably has a greater variety of definitions than any other word used in education.
+Here is a handful:

-Is curriculum everything that goes on within the school, including extra class activities, guidance, and interpersonal relationships.
+- Curriculum is everything that happens within the school, including extra class activities, guidance, and interpersonal relationships.

 The definition you select will effect the way you "do curriculum".

-If you accept a definition of curriculum as a set of subjects you face a much simpler task than the school that takes upon the responsibility for experiences of the learner both inside and outside the school.
+If you accept a definition of curriculum as a set of subjects you face a much simpler task than a school system which takes on the responsibility for all experiences the learner has both inside and outside of the school.

 Be aware, you may select or favor a particular definition, but others exist and are just as favored by others and should not be rejected lightly as all have advantages and disadvantages.

 If you review curriculum definitions you will find they can be classified into five categories:

 - Curriculum as a product - program, document, electronic media, or multimedia